-- 1. As sole bargaining agent, the Association shall continue its policy of accepting into membership all eligible persons in the unit without regard to age, race, color, creed and religious creed, national origin, sex, marital status, sexual orientation, veteran's status, disability or genetic Information.
+- 1. As sole bargaining agent, the Association shall continue its policy of accepting into membership all eligible persons in the unit without regard to age, race, color, creed and religious creed, national origin, ancestry, sex, marital status, sexual orientation, veteran's status, disability, genetic information, or membership or non-membership in any political or ideological organization.
 The Association shall represent equally all members of the bargaining unit without regard to membership or participation in the activities of any employee organization. - 2.
-The Board and the Boards of Trustees agree to continue their policy of non-discrimination against any person on the basis of age, race, color, creed and religious creed, national origin, sex, marital status, sexual orientation, veteran's status, disability, genetic information or participation in or association with the activities of any employee organization. - 3.
+The Board and the Boards of Trustees agree to continue their policy of nondiscrimination against any person on the basis of age, race, color, creed and religious creed, national origin, ancestry, sex, marital status, sexual orientation, veteran's status, disability, genetic information, membership or non-membership in any political or ideological organization or participation in or association with the activities of any employee organization. - 3.
 Moreover, the Association agrees to cooperate with the Board in the implementation of the Affirmative Action Program for the State Universities in effect on the date of execution of this Agreement; provided, however, that nothing herein contained shall be deemed to prohibit the Board from amending such Program from time to time for the purpose of causing it to conform with any applicable state or federal law, any applicable rule or regulation made thereunder, or any applicable order or directive issued by any agency, including any court, having authority therein. - 4.
 The parties to this Agreement are committed to a policy of affirmative action and non-discrimination.
 One purpose of the policy is to provide for equal access and equal opportunity through the recruitment and hiring of minorities, women and the disabled. - 5.
 The parties support a policy of non-discrimination in all personnel actions. - 6.
 The parties mutually condemn any conduct that inflicts sexual harassment upon any member of the University community.
 Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature constitute sexual harassment for this purpose when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or of his/her academic status or entitlements, (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions or academic decisions that affect such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's academic or work performance or creating an intimidating, hostile or offensive academic or working environment. - 7.
 The parties agree that no provision of this Section A shall be deemed to create, or to confer on any person, any right enforceable under the terms of this Agreement, it being the common and agreed understanding of the parties that the public policies to which they hereby pledge themselves are properly established and enforced through mechanisms other than those pursuant to which the terms of this Agreement have been entered into and pursuant to which they may be enforced.